Crashedmind/MyTechieBits.com/content/posts/ArchitecturePatternsDesignPatternsCodingRules/index.md

 # Principles
-Some of the earliest secure software design principles were proposed by Saltzer in the 1970's https://en.wikipedia.org/wiki/Saltzer_and_Schroeder%27s_design_principles
+Some of the earliest secure software design principles were proposed by [Saltzer in the 1970's](https://en.wikipedia.org/wiki/Saltzer_and_Schroeder%27s_design_principles):

 ## Saltzer Secure Software Design Principles